peperoni60/drupal-docker/README.md

 Now you can create the containers and the network for this project.

-* In PhpStorm start the script **startup.sh** in the "docker" folder (select `startup.sh`, then press `⌃⇧R`).
+* In PhpStorm start the script **startup.sh** in the "docker" folder (select `startup.sh`, then press `⇧^R`).
 When the containers are running (you can control it in PhpStorm by clicking on the Docker-tab at the lower left border) you can take the next steps.
 > **Tip**
 In PhpStorm you can now easily add a run configuration with startup.sh.
 From the "Run" menu select "Edit Configurations", select the entry "startup.sh" and save it (click on the diskette-icon).
 If you then go to File→Settings→Tools→Startup Tasks you can add startup.sh to the list to start/stop the containers when you open/close the PhpStorm project.